kingdomlevel/kingdomlevel.github.io/crossword.markdown

   // If this focus wasn't from a recent user click and the cell already has a value
   // and it's part of the currentClue, auto-skip to the next empty cell.
 This prevents
-  // switching to the crossing clue when moving through a filled intersection. if (!recentUserClick && input.value && currentClue) {
+  // switching to the crossing clue when moving through a filled intersection.
+  // BUT skip this if we're moving backward (backspace) - we want to stay on the filled cell. if (!recentUserClick && !movingBackward && input.value && currentClue) {
     const clues = findCluesForCell(row, col);
     const isPartOfCurrent = clues.find(c => c.number === currentClue.number && c.direction === currentClue.direction);
     if (isPartOfCurrent) {